Otyg/presentations/security-day/src/md/security_day/security_day.md

 * OWASP ZAP
 * BurpSuite
 ----
-## Run your API, E2E and UI-tests through an attack-proxy
+## Run your API-, E2E- and UI-tests through an attack-proxy

+Note: * BDD-Security
-Note: * Can provide valuable findings such as insecure cookies
+* Can provide valuable findings such as insecure cookies
 * It will replay the traffic and manipulate the requests and look at the responses
 * If findings from static analysis is exploitable
 * Requires some setup, but the tools does not require any security knowledge